Blah-Blah-Dev/NodeJS/README.md

      ```

 ## Additional Configuration

 In addition to the required properties, **BlahBlah** also supports optional configurations, such as:

+- `searchTerms`: An array of words to be used in the YouTube search for fetching relevant videos (required).
 - `resultsPerJob`: The maximum number of YouTube results fetched per search.
 - `publishTimeframe`: An object containing `min` and `max` (in minutes), indicating how recent the videos should be: